temakap/Project_2/README.md

 Project #2

-Website (css,html) with FLexboxes and based on the .psd template
+Website (CSS, HTML) with FLexboxes and based on the .psd template